blueridgeboost/blueridgeboost.github.io/src/content/cstutoring.md

 +++
-title = "Computer Science Sessions" description = "Book a computer science session" keywords = ["Python tutor", "Java tutor", "Lisp tutor", "Prolog tutor", "Calculus tutor"]
+title = "Computer Science Sessions" description = "Book a computer science session" keywords = ["Python tutor", "Java tutor", "Lisp tutor", "Prolog tutor", "calculus tutor"]
 +++

 ### Click on a session to see availability and book it! ###